Serj-Sxhx/Vaults/01 Projects/The Learning Experience Design Guide.md

 ## What is Learning Experience Design (LXD)

-The process of facilitating the development of leaners by providing them with a systematic set of learning experiences and activities supported by content, feedback and technology.
+The process of facilitating the development of learners by providing them with a systematic set of learning experiences and activities supported by content, feedback and technology.

 ![[What is LXD_.png]]